JolijnC/website/_pages/about.md

 I am a PhD-TA candidate in the Coding & Cryptology group under the supervision of Tanja Lange at the Technical University of Eindhoven, the Netherlands.

-I am mainly focused on doing cryptanalysis of post-quantum systems (mostly isogenies).
+I am mainly focused on cryptanalysis of post-quantum systems (isogeny-based).
 Furthermore I do some projects on different aspects of algorithmic number theory.

 I enjoy teaching and supervising a lot and a lot of my time is spent on these tasks.
+I also have a few guest lectures and practicals I do for primary and high-school students (mainly in Dutch, but I can be flexible), see the Outreach tab for more information.